MIDL-Conference/midl-website-builder/README.md

 This enables using the same theme across multiple websites.
 When the MIDL standard theme is changed, all websites using that theme only need to pull the new version of the submodule to refresh their layout and styling.

+Just like the actual website, themes can contain:

+* Static files in the folder `static/`
+* Layouts in the folder `layouts/`
+* Stylesheets in the folder `stylesheets/`